When your precertification has been denied

 If precertification is denied, any claim for payment will be denied.

 When a claim is denied due to a failure to obtain precertification

 HMSA participating providers are responsible for obtaining any required precertification before providing a service or device.
-If the participating provider did not obtain precertification, the provider is not allowed to charge you for the service or device.
+If the participating provider didn’t obtain precertification, the provider isn’t allowed to charge you for the service or device.

-If you received a service or device from a provider who does not participate with HMSA, you may have to pay the entire charge for the service or device.
+If you received a service or device from a provider who doesn’t participate with HMSA, you may have to pay the entire charge for the service or device.
 However, even after the service or device has been provided and the claim for services has been filed and denied, you may ask your provider to submit a precertification request to HMSA.
 The precertification form and appropriate documentation must be submitted in the same way a precertification is requested prior to a service or device being provided.
-Please see Submitting a precertification request for details.
+Please see Submitting a Precertification Request for details.